- Language Sections

 Students may apply to the program online or submit a paper application through the mail.
 For more details, please see the Graduate Division’s admissions requirements and the department’s Graduate How to Apply page on admissions.
 Application deadlines are January 15 for students wishing to enroll in the next fall semester, or September 1 for students wishing to enroll in the next spring semester.
 For up-to-date application fees, please see the Graduate Division’s admissions requirements.

 All Korean graduate programs are recognized WICHE regional graduate programs.
-Residents of Alaska, Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming are eligible, upon admission, to enroll at resident tuition rates.
+Residents of Alaska, Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming with a 3.5+ GPA are eligible, upon admission, to enroll at resident tuition rates.
 Instructions on how to apply can be found here, on the Prospective Students page of the Office of Graduate Education at UH Manoa.